What is Industrial-Organizational (IO) Psychology?

 - Industry

-The U.S. Bureau of Labor Statistics (BLS) reported in 2022 that industrial-organizational psychologists earned a median income of about $139,280, and through 2032 the field is expected to grow by 6%.*
+The U.S. Bureau of Labor Statistics (BLS) reported in 2023 industrial-organizational psychologists earned a median income of about $147,420 in 2023, and through 2033 the field is expected to grow by 6%.*

-The first step to becoming an industrial-organizational psychologist is to earn a bachelor’s degree in psychology with an industrial-organizational psychology concentration — sometimes known as a business psychology degree.
+The first step to becoming an industrial-organizational psychologist is to earn a bachelor’s degree in a related subject, like a bachelor's psychology with an industrial-organizational psychology concentration — sometimes known as a business psychology degree.

 With the help of this type of degree concentration, MacCarty said you can consider job titles such as: